-- d.
-IRS Response to Gross.
-The IRS jumped on the decision in Gross, viewed it as a Tax Court ban on tax-affecting, rewrote its internal guidance, and took very strong stands against tax-affecting in subsequent cases. - e.
-Gallagher v.
-Commissioner.
-The Tax Court largely went along with the IRS.
-For example, in Gallagher v.
+The IRS jumped on the decision in Gross, viewed it as a Tax Court ban on tax-affecting, rewrote its internal guidance, and took very strong stands against tax-affecting in subsequent cases.
+Subsequent Tax Court cases agreed with the rejection of the tax-affecting concept in valuing S corporations.
+E.g., Gallagher v.
 Commissioner, T.C.
 Memo.
-2011-148, Judge Halpern, again, wrote (emphasis added):

-As we stated in Gross v.
+2011-148 (Judge Halpern: "As we stated in Gross v.
 Commissioner, ... the principal benefit enjoyed by S corporation shareholders is the reduction in their total tax burden, a benefit that should be considered when valuing an S corporation.
-[The estate's expert] has advanced no reason for ignoring such a benefit, and we will not impose an unjustified fictitious corporate tax rate burden on [the corporation's] future earnings.
+[The estate's expert] has advanced no reason for ignoring such a benefit, and we will not impose an unjustified fictitious corporate tax rate burden on [the corporation's] future earnings.")